Diogo Rosado

-Diogo Jorge Rosado (born 21 February 1990) is a Portuguese professional footballer who plays as a midfielder for Campeonato de Portugal club AD Marco 09.
+Diogo Jorge Rosado (born 21 February 1990) is a Portuguese professional footballer who plays as a midfielder for Campeonato de Portugal club Vilaverdense.

-Formed at Sporting CP, he made 32 Primeira Liga appearances with Feirense, Vitória de Setúbal and Paços de Ferreira, as well as 20 in the second tier for Penafiel and Benfica B. He spent much of his career abroad, in brief spells in England, France, Cyprus, Angola and Romania.
+Developed at Sporting CP, he made 32 Primeira Liga appearances with Feirense, Vitória de Setúbal and Paços de Ferreira, as well as 20 in the second tier for Penafiel and Benfica B. He spent much of his career abroad, in brief spells in England, France, Cyprus, Angola and Romania.

 Club career

 Sporting CP

 Rosado was born in Peniche, Leiria District.
-A product of Sporting CP's prolific youth system, he made his professional debut in the 2009–10 season, being loaned to Lisbon neighbours Real S.C. in Massamá as the third division side was coached by Filipe Ramos – a former Sporting player.
+A product of Sporting CP's prolific youth system, he made his professional debut in the 2009–10 season, being loaned to Lisbon neighbours Real Massamá in Massamá as the third division side was coached by Filipe Ramos – a former Sporting player.

-Still owned by the Lions, Rosado moved to C.D.
-Feirense for 2011–12, making his Primeira Liga debut on 14 August in a 0–0 home draw against C.D.
-Nacional (two minutes played).
+Still owned by the Lions, Rosado moved to Feirense for 2011–12, making his Primeira Liga debut on 14 August in a 0–0 home draw against Nacional (two minutes played).
 He eventually started in 12 of his league appearances and scored twice, as the campaign ended in relegation.

 Blackburn Rovers

 On 31 August 2012, Rosado signed for Blackburn Rovers of the Football League Championship, on a three-year deal.
-On 31 January of the following year, however, he was loaned to S.L.
-Benfica B until June, with the option to make the move permanent.
+On 31 January of the following year, however, he was loaned to Benfica B until June, with the option to make the move permanent.

 Vitória de Setúbal

 On 23 August 2013, Rosado had his contract at Blackburn terminated by mutual consent.
-He returned to his country shortly after, and agreed to a two-year deal at Vitória F.C. in the top tier.
+He returned to his country shortly after, and agreed to a two-year deal at Vitória de Setúbal in the top tier.

 Later years

-Subsequently, Rosado rarely settled with a club, representing in quick succession AC Arles-Avignon (France), F.C.
-Paços de Ferreira, Ermis Aradippou FC (Cypriot First Division), and Progresso da Lunda Sul and C.D.
-Primeiro de Agosto (both in the Angolan Girabola).
+Subsequently, Rosado rarely settled with a club, representing in quick succession Arles-Avignon (France), Paços de Ferreira, Ermis Aradippou (Cypriot First Division), and Progresso and Primeiro de Agosto (both in the Angolan Girabola).

-Rosado moved to CS Gaz Metan Mediaș of the Romanian Liga II in January 2018.
-On 7 February the following year, he signed a contract with FC Farul Constanța alongside compatriots João Diogo and Pedro Celestino.
-He was one of 13 acquisitions by CS Concordia Chiajna of the same league in the winter 2020 transfer window.
+Rosado moved to Gaz Metan Mediaș of the Romanian Liga II in January 2018.
+On 7 February the following year, he signed a contract with Farul Constanța alongside compatriots João Diogo and Pedro Celestino.
+He was one of 13 acquisitions by Concordia Chiajna of the same league in the winter 2020 transfer window.

-In 2021, Rosado returned to domestic football for the first time in six years, at Leça F.C. in the fourth division.
-He scored the only goal on 20 November as they won at home to top-flight Gil Vicente F.C. in the fourth round of the Taça de Portugal.
+In 2021, Rosado returned to domestic football for the first time in six years, at Leça in the fourth division.
+He scored the only goal on 20 November as they won at home to top-flight Gil Vicente in the fourth round of the Taça de Portugal.